developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 ### No_Proxy
 **Applies to the Zebra Webkit engine only**.
 Used to specify sites to be accessed directly rather than through a proxy.
 Accepts a comma-separated list of host names, domain names (beginning with a dot), IP addresses, or CIDR-format IP network addresses.
 Examples: myhost, .mydomain.com, 192.168.1.1 and 192.168.0.0/24.

 **Possible Values**:

-* Comma separated list of direct access addresses.
+* Comma-separated list of direct access addresses

 #### Example
 	:::xml